What is Retail Marketing?

 The pricing of your products is another important area you’ll want to carefully consider.
 There are several different strategic directions you can potentially take.
 Here are a few to consider:

-- Premium Pricing – This strategy is employed when a price higher than the raw materials and labor is charged to the consumer.
-The higher price is usually justified because there is added value beyond the cost of goods due to the reputation of the brand or craftsmanship.
-This typically makes sense on luxury products that have a high perceived value or when you have a strong competitive advantage such as a high level of customer service and care.
+- Premium Pricing – This strategy is to charge a higher price due to the reputation of the brand or craftsmanship of the products.
+This typically makes sense on luxury products that have a high perceived value or when you can provide a high level of service to your customers.

-- Economy Pricing – This is when a lower or discounted price is charged to the consumer.
-This approach makes sense when your product appeals to a mass market and you are able to make up small profit margins with a high number of sales (volume).
-In some cases, vendors will provide retailers with a minimum advertised price (MAP) on a given product, which is the lowest you’ll be able to charge as a retailer.
+- Economy Pricing – This is when you charge a lower, discounted price on your products.
+This approach makes sense when your product appeals to a mass market and you are able to make up small profit margins with high sales volume.

-- Competitive Parity Pricing – Business owners that engage in parity price must base pricing on what competitors are charging for a comparable product.
-This involves a good amount of market research and constantly re-evaluating to remain at a competitive level.
+- Competitive Parity Pricing – This is when you base your pricing on what competitors are charging.
+This involves a good amount of market research and constantly re-evaluating your pricing to remain competitive.
 Sometimes stores achieve this strategy through a price matching policy.

-- Penetration Strategy-This is when a product is initially priced low to attract a large number of customers and then after the promotional period is over, the price goes up.
-This approach is often used for subscription based products like streaming services.
+- Penetration Strategy – This is when you charge a low price at first to attract a large number of customers and then after the promotional period is over, the price goes up.
+This approach is often used for subscription based products, like streaming services.

 Review each pricing strategy and think about what makes the most sense for your business.